DEA agent fatally shoots suspect in drug investigation on West Side

 CHICAGO (WLS) --A suspect in a drug investigation was fatally shot by a DEA agent on the West Side Saturday morning, the agency said.

 The DEA said it was conducting surveillance on, "an individual and a location known as a multiple-kilogram cocaine distribution point."
 After seeing an exchange of packages, a marked police car attempted to conduct a traffic stop on an individual involved in the exchange.
-The suspect fled was able to temporarily get away from law enforcement.
+The suspect -- identified as 43-year-old Gus Tousis, of Bartlett -- fled and temporarily got away from law enforcement.

 Authorities attempted a second traffic stop on the vehicle just south of I-290 at Central Avenue.

-The DEA said the suspect turned his vehicle at a DEA agent and hit the agent.
+The DEA said Tousis turned his vehicle at a DEA agent and hit the agent.
 The agent fired at the suspect and struck him.
-The suspect died at the scene, the DEA said.
+Tousis died at the scene, the DEA said.

 The DEA agent suffered non-life threatening injuries and was transported to a hospital for treatment.